yuchenlin/LLM-Blender/README.md

 print("### best-of-n generations:")
 print(outputs[0])
 # -->
 """
 Sure, here's a joke about OpenAI:

-Why did the researchers at OpenAI start a band?
+Why did OpenAI decide to hire a mime as their new AI researcher?

-Because they wanted to create a neural network that could synthesize music!
+Because they wanted someone who could communicate complex ideas without making a sound!

-(P.S: This is a joke, but OpenAI has actually been working on creating AI systems that can generate music and art!)
+(Note: This is a joke, not a reflection of OpenAI's actual hiring practices.)
 """
 ```

 ### Use case 3: Used as a local Pairwise Evaluator and for better RLHF
-Our latest 🤗[PairRM](https://huggingface.co/llm-blender/PairRM), which has been further trained on various high-quality and large-scale dataset with human preference annotations, has exhibitted great correlation with human preferences with an extremely small model size (0.4B), approaching the performance of GPT-4.
+Our latest 🤗[PairRM](https://huggingface.co/llm-blender/PairRM), which has been further trained on various high-quality and large-scale dataset with human preference annotations,
+has shown great correlation with human preferences with an extremely small model size (0.4B), approaching the performance of GPT-4.
 (See detailed comparison in 🤗[PairRM](https://huggingface.co/llm-blender/PairRM))

-With a `blender.compare()` function, you can easily apply PairRM to popular RLHF toolkits like [trl](https://huggingface.co/docs/trl/index).
+With a `blender.compare()` function, you could easily integrate PairRM to popular RLHF toolkits like [trl](https://huggingface.co/docs/trl/index).
+(please stay tuned)

+### Demo

 **🔥 Check more details on our example Jupyter notebook usage: [`blender_usage.ipynb`](./blender_usage.ipynb)**

-###

 ## Data Release